gustoliveira/polyglot/README.md

 Polyglot is a CLI tool to manage strings in Android resource files and automate translations using the Google Translate API.
 It helps you:

-1. **Check** if translations are normalized (e.g., sorted by key), and discover potentially unused string resources.
+1. **Check** if translations are normalized (e.g., sorted by key), discover potentially unused string resources, and incosistencies keys between resource.
 2. **Normalize** translations by sorting keys automatically.
 3. **Remove** string keys across all language files at once.
 4. **Translate** new or existing strings to multiple locales using Google Translate.